Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   ```
   SetSafeSkin (1)
   ```
+- **This command can be only used for CR robots.**

 ## 3.30 GetTraceStartPose

 - Function: GetTraceStartPose(traceName)

 - Description: get the first point of the trajectory.
-This instruction is supported in CR controller version.
+This command is supported in CR controller version 3.5.2 and above

-- Parameters：
+- Parameters:

   | Parameter | Parameter | Description                                   |
   | --------- | --------- | --------------------------------------------- |
   | traceName | string    | name of the trajectory file (with the suffix) |

+- Return:

+  ErrorID,{x,y,z,a,b,c},GetTraceStartPose(traceName); //{x,y,z,a,b,c} refers to the point coordinates

 - Supporting port:29999